 Composed of two plays – Millennium Approaches and Perestroika – Angels in America is a mighty, meaty, genre-busting exploration of the 1980s AIDS crisis.
 It follows a straight and a gay couple through addiction, faith, diagnosis to desperate illness, all the while maintaining a disquieting clarity and sharp, steady humour.

 Subtitled 'A Gay Fantasia on National Themes', Angels in America is an epic call to arms, but it's also an intimate domestic drama with four people at the crux.
 The political potency and 'Big Issue' never override the humanity.

 As if it wasn't momentous enough to have a National Theatre revival of Angels in America, Andrew Garfield and his fellow stars will be sure to ignite ticket sales and spark long queues down the South Bank.

 Angels in America: Nathan Lane.
 Photo by Jason Bell

-In terms of form, content, themes and length, this is not easy nap-in-the-back-and-have-a-laugh theatre.
+In terms of form, content, themes and length, this is not easy, nap-in-the-back-and-have-a-laugh theatre.
 The two plays (three hours 30 minutes each) will be staged on consecutive nights and then back to back on selected days.
-It's unlikely the prospect of a seven-hour theatre marathon will deter people; with its formidable reputation and superlatively talented creative team, Angels in America at the National Theatre 'promises to be one of the hottest tickets of the year', says artistic director Rufus Norris.
+It's unlikely that the prospect of a seven-hour theatre marathon will deter people; with its formidable reputation and superlatively talented creative team, Angels in America at the National Theatre really does promise to be, as artistic director Rufus Norris predicted, 'one of the hottest tickets of the year'.